 The Ivoryton Playhouse is located in Ivoryton, a beautiful section of historic Essex, on the banks of the Connecticut River.
 The Playhouse has been an important part of Connecticut’s cultural landscape for over 100 years.
 It was one of America’s leading summer showplaces, presenting a parade of stars such as Katharine Hepburn, Marlon Brando, Tallulah Bankhead, Betty Grable, Mae West and many, many more.

 Over the course of the past 30 years, the Ivoryton Playhouse Foundation has completed a total renovation of the building, including new shingles, a new heating and air-conditioning system, new seats and state-of-the-art theatrical sound and lighting systems.
 The building is now prepared to face the second century of its life.

-Since 2006, under the Artistic Direction of Jacqueline Hubbard, the Foundation began producing a year round season of professional theatre.
-Today, the theatre produces seven professional shows annually, drawing audiences from New York and New Jersey to Massachusetts.
+Since 2006, under the Artistic Direction of Jacqueline Hubbard, the Foundation began producing a year-round season of professional theatre.
+Today, the theatre produces seven professional shows annually, drawing audiences from all over the Northeast.

-The 280 seat theatre is comfortable and air-conditioned and conveniently located off the highway close to several other desireable tourist destinations including Gilette Castle, The Connecticut River Museum, Essex Steam Train and two major factory outlet shopping centers.
+The 250-seat theatre is comfortable and air-conditioned and conveniently located off the highway close to several other desirable tourist destinations including Gillette Castle State Park, The Connecticut River Museum, Essex Steam Train and two major factory outlet shopping centers.

 The Playhouse was honored to receive the Shoreline Arts Alliance Bravo!
-Award in 2010 for its contribution to the arts and was voted Best Place to see Live Theatre in the 2011, 2012 and 2013 Shoreline Times Reader’s Poll.
-Jacqueline Petroccia who played Patsy Cline in our 2012 production of Always…Patsy Cline received the CT Critic Circle Award for Best Actress and Playhouse Executive/Artistic Director, Jacqueline Hubbard, was awarded the Tom Killen Memorial Award for Outstanding Contribution to Connecticut Theatre in 2012.
+Award in 2010 for its contribution to the arts and was voted Best Place to see Live Theatre in the 2011, 2012, 2013, 2014 and 2015 Shoreline Times Reader’s Poll.
+The Connecticut Critics Circle awarded Jacqueline Hubbard the Tom Killen Memorial Award for Outstanding Contribution to Connecticut Theatre in 2012.

 The Ivoryton Playhouse is an Equal Opportunity Provider and Employer.